gjbex/training-material/Visualization/Csv/README.md

      style.
   2. Attributes 'Row format' and 'Point format' are unknown to Linux pvbatch, and the corresponding lines have simply been commented out.
+  3. For convenience, a command line optons parser (argparse) was added to the trace file so that the input and output file name can be specified on the command line using the `-i` and `-o` flags respectively, .e.g.,

+     ```bash
+     $ pvbatch scalar_field_trace.py -i scalar_field.csv -o rendered.jpeg
+     ```